misterblack1/zenith_zt1/README.md

 ## Differences between machines

 The ZT-1 has a 300 baud modem.
-The ZT-10 has a RS232 serial port in it, and no model.
+The ZT-10 has a RS232 serial port but no modem.
 The ZT-11 has both the modem and the serial port.
-The Serial board in the ZT-11 seems to be an afterthought, with flying leads bodged onto four points.
-This board has two ICs that convert TTL serial to RS232 (and vice verse) and also it has a 555 timer that is likely to create a negative voltage rail that RS232 would use.
+The Serial board in the ZT-11 (and possibly the ZT-10) seems to be an afterthought, with flying leads bodged onto four points.
+(See photos) This board has two ICs that convert TTL serial to RS232 (and vice verse) and also it has a 555 timer that is likely to create a negative voltage rail that RS232 would use.
 I theorize any cheap TTL to RS232 adapter (with something like a MAX232) would work perfectly in place of this.
-It is unknown if the ROM code is different to support this extra serial port.
-Also, on the underside of the main board on the ZT-11 is a board providing the CPU with a new clock source.
+It is unknown if the ROM code is different on the ZT10/ZT11 to support this extra serial port.

+Also, on the underside of the main board on Sark's ZT-11 is a board providing the CPU with a new clock source.
 The frequency appears to be higher than the original ZT-1, perhaps to offer different baud rates, although there appear to be no baud rate settings on the setup screen.

 ## ZT-1/ZT-10/ZT-11 PSU